j-nederveld/Real-Estate-App/README.md

     Samer: HTML/CSS/Uikit
     JP: JS/Jquery/API
     Lyric: JS/Jquery/API

+    9/23 - get basic page outline coded in html
+         - start putting information from our API's onto the page 9/24-25 - organize and style data
+         - create any further functionality

 Overview of the project:
     As a homebuyer, I want to see greater information on the area that I am looking at in order to be more confident in my real estate purchase.